lim147/CS1XA3/Assign2/README.md

    <br>
    Since this is no longer a phone game, tap is not available, but you could control your circle with the spacebar.
    <br>
-   The link of the page is under "PROJECT" category of my CV webpage, prompted with "Web APP" text, or you could open it here:
+   The link of the page is under "PROJECT" category of my CV webpage, prompted with "Web APP" text, or you could open it
-   <a href="http://ugweb.cas.mcmaster.ca/~lim147/web_app.html" target="_blank">http://ugweb.cas.mcmaster.ca/~lim147/web_app.html</a>
+   <a href="http://ugweb.cas.mcmaster.ca/~lim147/web_app.html" target="_blank">here</a>
 </p>